-In order to generate the logged data $\mathcal{D}_{\text{init}}$, we first sample query $q$ uniformly from the dataset, and select top $M$ candidate URLs based on the relevant scores predicted by the $\mathrm{tree}_{\text{body}}$ model.
+In order to generate logged data $\mathcal{D}_{\text{init}}$, we first sample a query $q$ uniformly from the dataset, and select top $M$ candidate URLs based on the relevance scores predicted by the $\mathrm{tree}_{\text{body}}$ model.
 We then generate $K$ recommended URLs out of these top $M$ candidates using an initial policy $\pi_0$ and compute its corresponding reward.
-The initial policy is a {\em{stochastic}} policy which recommends $K$ URLs by sampling without replacement according to a multinomial distribution parameterized by $p_{\alpha}(u|q) \propto 2^{-\alpha[\log_2 \mathrm{rank}(u, q)]}$, where $\mathrm{rank}(u, q)$ is the rank of the relevant score predicted by the $\mathrm{tree}_{\text{body}}$ model and $\alpha \geq 0$ is an exploration rate parameter.
-As for the target data $\mathcal{D}_{\text{target}}$, we consider both {\em stochastic} and {\em deterministic} target policies.
-The {\em stochastic} target policy $\pi_*$ is similar to the initial policy described earlier except that the target policy employs $\mathrm{lasso}_{\text{url}}$ model for the predicted relevant scores which makes the two policies distinct; their top-10 rankings are only overlapping by 2.5 URLs, on average.
-On the other hand, the {\em deterministic} target policy directly select top-K URLs ranked by the predicted relevant scores obtained from the $\mathrm{lasso}_{\text{url}}$ model.
+The initial policy is a {\em{stochastic}} policy which recommends $K$ URLs by sampling without replacement according to a multinomial distribution parameterized by $p_{\alpha}(u|q) \propto 2^{-\alpha[\log_2 \mathrm{rank}(u, q)]}$, where $\mathrm{rank}(u, q)$ is the ERR of the relevance score $\rho(q,u)$ predicted by the $\mathrm{tree}_{\text{body}}$ model and $\alpha \geq 0$ is an exploration rate parameter.
+For target data $\mathcal{D}_{\text{target}}$, we consider both {\em stochastic} and {\em deterministic} target policies.
+The {\em stochastic} target policy $\pi_*({\bf a} | {\bf u})$ is similar to the initial policy described earlier except that it employs $\mathrm{lasso}_{\text{url}}$ model for the predicted relevance scores, but this makes the two policies distinct; their top-10 rankings are only overlapping by 2.5 URLs, on average.
+On the other hand, the {\em deterministic} target policy directly selects top-K URLs ranked by the predicted relevance scores obtained from the $\mathrm{lasso}_{\text{url}}$ model.
 In this experiment, we set the exploration rate parameter $\alpha = 1$ for the stochastic initial policy, and set $\alpha = 2$ for the stochastic target policy.